m2osw/prinbee/README.md

 # Introduction

-The prinbee is an amorphic database system which allows us to manage all of our data through one single system.
+Prinbee is an amorphic database system allowing us to manage all of our data through one single system.
 It's 100% written in C++.

 The basic features include: